 - Plastic bags and other plastic films get caught in the machinery at the Material Recovery Facility (MRF) where recyclables go to be sorted.
 Plastic bags can be recycled at many local grocery stores.
 Contact your local grocery store or visit It's in the Bag to find a plastic bag and film recycling location near you.

 - Expanded polystyrene foam products, more commonly known as StyrofoamTM, should be placed in the garbage.
-Examples include: StyrofoamTM cups, plates, bowls, take out containers, egg cartons, mushroom containers, meat trays, foam that comes around electronics and furniture, etc. These items may be labeled as #6 plastic, however, NO expanded polystyrene products should be placed in your one-sort cart.
+Examples include: StyrofoamTM cups, plates, bowls, take out containers, egg cartons, mushroom containers, meat trays, foam that comes around electronics and furniture, etc. These items may be labeled as #6 plastic, however, NO expanded polystyrene products should be placed in your blue recycling cart.

 - Plastic packaging peanuts.
 Contact your local package shipment company or moving company to see if they'll accept the peanuts for reuse.